-Alternatively, your relationship may not have been right for some time and deep down you may have been expecting a major fall-out.
+Perhaps you have known for some time that your relationship hasn't been right.
+Deep down you may have been expecting a major fall-out.

 Perhaps you’ve been puzzled by the way your partner has changed.
-Maybe you thought that he / she was just having a bit of a rough time, or perhaps you suspected an affair.
+Maybe you thought that he or she was just having a bit of a rough time, or perhaps you suspected an affair.

 I cannot explain it any better than Prof Helen Fisher in this TED talk: